Successfully Climb the Ladder of Life

 You can reset your sleep cycle.
 Creating a bedtime ritual helps, such as reading a book or dimming the lights.
 Try to limit technology an hour before bed.
 Those bright TV and cell phone screens will keep you up.

-Some people feel they aren’t built to sleep in a whole eight hour blocks, and that’s okay.
+Some people feel they aren’t built to sleep in a whole eight-hour block, and that’s okay.
 Did you know that DaVinci used to sleep in periods of four hours and that kept him awake and creative?

 It’s nicknamed “the sleep of genius” but is scientifically termed polyphasic sleep, in which you sleep an average of 4-5 hours and may have other bursts of napping throughout the day.
 It’s healthy when managed properly, and that’s unique to how you function.